MixinNetwork/safe/computer/README.md

 The group receives the XIN transaciton and will check the fee is enough, then make system calls according to the extra.

-The user and the group both have an account on Solana Chain, and are controlled by the MPC multisig.
-The group withdraws SOL to the user account at first.
-After the SOL withdrawal is confirmed by Solana blockchain, the observer sends a notification to the group and then send a transaction to group to create a new preparing system call to mint BTC to the user account with another spare nonce account controlled by the group.
+The user and the group both have an account on Solana Chain, and are both controlled by the MPC multisig.
+The group withdraws SOL to the group account at first.
+After the SOL withdrawal is confirmed by Solana blockchain, the observer sends a notification to the group and then send a transaction to group to create a new preparing system call to transfer SOL and mint BTC to the user account with another spare nonce account controlled by the observer.
 The transaction created by observer should be with the following instructions:

 1. advance nonce
 2. transfer SOL to user account